florencex5/florencex5/README.md

 * [**Series 3: Collaborative Action Points for Auto Industry Sustainable Development**](https://github.com/florencex5/Crude_Oil_Finance_Project_2.git)👩🏻‍💻

-👀 Behind the "My Projects" -- Crude Oil ➔ EV ➔ Auto Industry
+👀 Behind the "My Project" -- Crude Oil ➔ EV ➔ Auto Industry
 -
 * The summer of 2023 in New York, the sky ablaze with shades of orange.
 It was the spark of an idea that birthed this project series.
 * Series 2 just witnessed my maiden attempt at technical analysis.
 Hold the applause though, because, you know, no guarantees on the accuracy.Duh~🥳